cal-itp/reports/README.md

 This repository is set up in two pieces:

 - `reports/` subfolder - generates underlying GTFS data for each report.
-- root folder - uses `generate.py` and `templates/` to create the static reports website.
+- `website/` subfolder - uses `generate.py` and `../templates/` to create the static reports website.

 ## Generating the reports